• Skip to main content

 Foreshadow by Naming an Approaching Event

 Just naming the event and also showing why the event is probably going to be significant is one of the easiest ways of Foreshadowing.
-Hence you could start a chapter of your novel with something such as these…
+Hence you could start a chapter of your novel with these…

-Roland drove out of the house at ten o’clock to meet his dad for lunch at a renown restaurant.
-Of course, they both knew that Roland required money again and definitely not a small amount this time.
+Roland drove out of the house at ten o’clock to meet his dad for lunch at a renowned restaurant.
+Of course, they both knew that Roland required money again and not a small amount this time.

-Taking a look at the foreshadowed event above, Roland’s meeting with his dad was going to be an uneasy one.
-As the reader, you are looking forward to seeing how events unfold before the meeting of the two characters at the restaurant.
+Looking at the foreshadowed event above, Roland’s meeting with his dad was going to be uneasy.
+As the reader, you look forward to seeing how events unfold before meeting the two characters at the restaurant.

-You can create additional impact by possibly foreshadowing the launch date before now, maybe a night before the actual meeting, or you could engage Roland with various tasks to carry out prior to his meeting with his father.
+You can create additional impact by foreshadowing the launch date before now, maybe a night before the actual meeting, or you could engage Roland with various tasks to carry out before meeting with his father.

-By so doing, your readers will be left anticipating the turn out of the meeting as they flip through pages of your story.
+By so doing, your readers will be left anticipating the turnout of the meeting as they flip through the pages of your story.

 Examples of Foreshadowing -USE IRRATIONAL CONCERN

-Let’s picture a girl in our early teens, leaving the house in the evening to hang out with her friends, before leaving she is made to promise her mother that she will be back home before midnight.
-She assures the mother that she will be fine, and she shouldn’t be worried while kissing her mother on her forehead.
+Let’s picture a girl in her early teens leaving the house in the evening to hang out with her friends; before leaving, she promises her mother that she will return home before midnight.
+She assures the mother that she will be fine and shouldn’t be worried while kissing her mother on her forehead.
 Of course, we know as readers that she won’t be fine.

 If a character is excessively anxious, readers expect that these anxieties are for a reason.